waltervl/dynamicTelegramBot/README.md

 by using this the bot will only react to the users which are in the array.

 # What can it do?
+With this bot you can monitor and control your Domoticz devices outside your internal home network.
+When typing /start a menu will appear instead of the normal keyboard where you can choose to show all favorite devices on the dashboard or switch to show all your Rooms or show the default device tabs (switches, group/scene, utility, weather, cameras).
+Then you can show all devices of the selected room or device tab.

-Using this bot you can ask him for an switch/scene/group/temperature/utility switch.
+Using this bot you can ask him for a switch/scene/group/temperature/utility switch.
 After the bot found the device it will ask you what you want to do with it (on,off)

 If the device is an selector switch the bot will build special keyboard in telegram where you can find you're selector options from domoticz.
 If the device is a sensor it will show only the status.
+For other devices like energy, temperature, weather it will show its status.
+For cameras it will show a snapshot of that camera.

-But sometimes you don't know the full name of the device or you forget an character, in that case the bot will look for devices that could be the device that you want and will come with suggestions.
+But sometimes you don't know the full name of the device or you forget a character, in that case the bot will look for devices that could be the device that you want and will come with suggestions.

 So for example if you have 2 switches called livingroomSpeaker, livingroomLights